marcusklasson/marcusklasson.github.io/index.md

         <a href="https://arxiv.org/abs/2409.06407" target="_blank">arXiv</a> /
         <a href="https://github.com/AaltoML/uncertainty-nerf-gs" target="_blank">code</a>
       </div>
-      We categorized sources of uncertainties in 3D scene reconstruction using NeRF/Gaussian Splatting and proposed experimental setups for systematically evaluating their impact.
+      We categorized sources of uncertainties in 3D scene reconstruction using NeRF/Gaussian Splatting and proposed experimental setups for evaluating their impact.
     </div>
   </div>